-School Laboratory “InfoSphere“ – An Extracurricular Place of Learning for Pupils of All Ages
+School Laboratory “InfoSphere“ – An Extracurricular Place of Learning for School Students of All Ages

-Between October 2014 and September 2015, 77 workshops were given in the learning lab InfoSphere with a total of 1,314 school students.
+Between October 2014 and September 2015, 77 workshops were hold in the learning lab InfoSphere with a total of 1,314 school students.
 Overall, the InfoSphere had 4,621 visitors.

 Furthermore, the InfoSphere offers five holiday camps for interested kids to generate their own ideas for improving the world with small informatics projects.
 For this, they use an Arduino microcontroller, a lot of colorful LEDs, small engines and a 3D-printer.